alexandriastech/alexandriastech/README.md

 - 📕 Self-learning front-end web development
 - 🔭 I’m currently working on <b>100 Days of Code</b> Challenge for Front-End Development.
 - 🌱 I’m currently learning <b> HTML, CSS, Tailwind CSS, and Javascript</b> as well as <b>Linux</b> commands.
-- 📫 How to reach me: ...
-[Personal Site UNDER CONSTRUCTION]
+- 📫 How to reach me: ... [https://alexandriastech.me/]
 - ☁️ Feel free to chat with me about Front-end web development, Cybersecurity, content creation, and community building.

 ## Tools